charlie-galb/CV/README.md

 ## Charlie Galbraith

 I'm a Junior Developer, recently graduated from Makers Academy, with a background in writing, publishing, and English-language teaching.
 I was drawn to programming by simple curiosity; I wanted to learn more about how the world works, for so much of my life was lived online.
 As soon as I started, I was hooked.
 The cycle of frustration and triumph in programming is more addictive than any puzzle game, and the sense of satisfaction that comes from carrying through a project from conception to deployment is unparalleled.

+## Technical Skills

+- **Methodologies:** OOP, TDD, MVC, DDD, Agile/XP, GitHub flow
+- **Languages:** Ruby, JavaScript, HTML5, CSS, SQL, GraphQL
+- **Libraries/frameworks:** React, React Native, Cypress, Jest, Rails, Sinatra, RSpec, Capybara
+- **Databases:** Postgres, MongoDB

+Currently learning: Java

 ## Projects